avfe/original_performance_takehome/Readme.md

+# (!)
+The threshold of 1487 cycles has been crossed, the current result is 1364 cycles.

 # Anthropic's Original Performance Take-Home

 This repo contains a version of Anthropic's original performance take-home, before Claude Opus 4.5 started doing better than humans given only 2 hours.